Check out the latest information and advice on coronavirus (COVID-19).

 If you live in the Derby City area and you, or a member of your family, or a person you care for, experience the symptoms of dementia, then Making Space can support you to live an active and fulfilled life.

-Making Space has a clear vision: that you have the right to continue doing what you have always done, for as long as possible.
+Making Space has a clear vision - you have the right to continue doing what you have always done, for as long as possible.

 Visit the Making Space website for more information on the support they offer or call them on 01332 497640.

 Alternatively you can contact the Alzheimer's Society's National Dementia Helpline on 0300 222 1122 for information, support, guidance and signposting to other appropriate organisations.
 The helpline is usually open:

 The Admiral Nurse Dementia Helpline is for anyone with a question or concern about dementia.
 From looking out for the first symptoms of Alzheimer’s, to understanding the challenges of living with someone with vascular dementia, specialist Admiral Nurses have the knowledge and experience to understand the situation and suggest answers that might be hard to find elsewhere.
 Call the Dementia Helpline on 0800 888 6678 or send an email to firstname.lastname@example.org

 The people who most often contact the Admiral Nurse Dementia Helpline are families caring for someone with dementia, whether that be Alzheimer’s disease, vascular dementia, or one of the rarer types.
 The Helpline is also available to people with a diagnosis of dementia, those worried about their memory or the memory of a loved one, and professionals working in dementia care.
 Admiral Nurse Dementia Helpline is for anyone who needs one-to-one support and practical solutions.

 For more information, visit the website Admiral Nurse Dementia Helpline

 The Hardy Group is centred on Derby and its surrounding areas.
 It is a thriving group of people living with dementia as well as current and past carers who, through their own experiences, support each other along their journey with dementia.